phyze/k8s/configmap/readme.md

 ```

-forward port to nginx for lookup index.html that was volume
+forward port to nginx for observe index.html that was volume

 ```sh
 kubectl port-forward pod/nginx 8080:80